-I yawned, then smacking my lips together.
+I yawned, then smacked my lips together.
 I looked down at the bagel that was in my grip and opened my mouth, taking a bite of it, then pulling away as I chewed.

-There were the noisy sounds of cars, people, and footsteps that surrounded me as I walked in the street, and I didn't feel anything but light-headed and anxious amidst them.
+The noisy sounds of cars, people, and footsteps surrounded me as I walked in the street.
+I didn't feel anything but light-headed and anxious amidst them.
 I was never one to like crowds.
-In fact, I'm introverted and a little of a sociopath.
-I don't talk much, and I don't like the presence of other's.
+I'm introverted and a little of a sociopath.
+I don't talk much.
+I don't like communicating with others.
+I despise doing such actions.

-One thing I've learned over the years about other humans, is that they'll always lie.
-They're a selfish, and an uncaring species.
-They hide that side of them to try to seem lovable to others, and they'll do anything to conceal that bad side about them.
+One thing I've learned over the years about other humans is that they'll always lie.
+They're a selfish and uncaring species.
+They hide that side of them to try to seem lovable to others, and they'll do anything to conceal that wrong side about them.

-If you could read the minds of others, the world you used to call majestic and beautiful turns into an unforgiving and cruel one.
+If you could read the minds of others, and know that reticent truth of theirs, the world we call majestic and beautiful turns into an unforgiving and cruel one, wouldn’t it?

-I breathed out, only to feel my phone vibrate in my pocket.
+I breathed out, and felt my phone vibrate in my pocket.
 I slowly pulled it out to check who it was.

-There was a feeling of regret and displeasure as I eyed the name that was in my screen.
+There was a feeling of regret and displeasure as I eyed the name on my screen.
 I didn't answer, but simply stood still on a sidewalk and patiently waited for her to stop calling.